jhipster/jhipster-sample-app/src/main/webapp/bower_components/bootstrap-ui-datetime-picker/README.md

 ##### reOpenDefault
 The picker to set as the picker to open once the control has already been opened at least once.
 Setting to `false` will default to the date picker if both date and time are enabled, or just the enabled control if only time or date is in use.
 ##### datepickerOptions
-Object to configure settings for the datepicker (can be found on angularUI site)
+Object to configure settings for the datepicker (can be found on [angularUI site](https://angular-ui.github.io/bootstrap/#/datepicker))
 ##### timepickerOptions
-Object to configure settings for the timepicker (can be found on angularUI site)
+Object to configure settings for the timepicker (can be found on [angularUI site](https://angular-ui.github.io/bootstrap/#/timepicker))
 ##### defaultTime
 Initial time when a new date is selected (e.g. "14:00:00" or "2:00 pm")
 ##### whenClosed
 An callback function to call when the picker dropdown is closed.
 See demo for more details.
+##### saveAs
+A boolean value to switch saving the Date to the model as a string, or a ngModel.$parsers function to take over the transformation from the Date object to a string.
+Possible values:
+* true
+* false
+* 'ISO' (Date.toISOString())
+* 'json' (Date.toJSON())
+* 'number' (Date.valueOf())
+* a function accepting a value parameter and returning the converted value to save to the model.
+Note: If using an html5 input type, the default parser will use Date.toLocaleString() to convert to a string.
+To override this, provide a function with your desired formatted conversion.
+Otherwise all other input types will use the supplied date format.
+##### readAs
+A boolean value to convert a string (or Date.valueOf()) value back to a Date object from the ngModel, or a ngModel.$formatters function to take over the transformation completely.

 ## uiDatetimePickerConfig
 Now datetimePicker options are globally set by default.
 If you do not state the values within the declaration, the config options are used instead.
 Here are the default options